 The first three times I applied for a visa, I traveled to Bogotá.
 And after I received the visa in my passport I walked to the Migración Colombia office in Bogotá to apply for my cedula.

 The Migración Colombia office in Bogotá is conveniently located within walking distance office from the Ministerio de Relaciones Exteriores office where you get your visa.

 In Bogotá, the cedula application for me only took about an hour each time in the morning at the Migración Colombia office.
 So, it is possible to receive your visa and apply for a cedula in the same morning in Bogotá if you don’t run into problems.

 You can apply for a cedula in Bogotá and request that it be sent to the Migration Colombia office another city.
 Note that it requires a letter to request this and make sure to have an extra copy.

-However, my experience was that two of my three cedulas took longer than this:
+However, my experience was that two of my first three cedulas took longer than this: